backdrop-contrib/coder/README.md

   automate some/most of the work required to upgrade a module from Drupal to Backdrop 1.x

-If you are porting a module from Drupal 7 to Backdrop, you will probably need both.
+If you are porting a module from Drupal 7 to Backdrop, you may want both.